HomeHealth articlestongueWhite Tongue | Causes | Symptoms | Risk | Treatment | Prevention

 Some conditions associated with white tongue include,

-Oral thrush is caused by Candida albicans, a common fungal inhabitant of various body parts, including the oral cavity, throat, and vagina.
+Candida albicans, a common fungal inhabitant of various body parts, including the oral cavity, throat, and vagina, cause oral thrush.
 It does cause problems in normal people.
 However, it is seen more widely in children and adults with weakened immune systems.

-Syphilis can cause a small painless sore or ulcer on the tongue after exposure to the infection.
-It is a sexually transmitted bacterial infection.
+Syphilis is a sexually transmitted bacterial infection that can cause a small, painless sore or ulcer on the tongue after exposure.
 If left untreated, it may lead to white plaques on the tongue, known as syphilitic leukoplakia.
 These symptoms typically arise 10 to 90 days after a person comes into contact with the bacteria.

 What Are the Other Symptoms Associated With White Patches of the Tongue?

-• The increased surface area due to the ridges on the tongue can harbor debris and micro-organism.
-This can result in halitosis (foul smell), and the tongue may have a bad taste.
+• The increased surface area due to the ridges on the tongue can harbor debris and micro-organisms.
+This can result in halitosis (foul smell), and the tongue may taste bad.

 • It can also lead to poor gum health.